thesadru/disnake/docs/api.rst

     Called whenever a guild channel is deleted or created.

-    Note that you can get the guild from :attr:`~abc.GuildChannel.guild`.
+    Note that yo can get the guild from :attr:`~abc.GuildChannel.guild`.

     This requires :attr:`Intents.guilds` to be enabled.